 We develop, manufacture and sell innovative surgical devices designed to create precise lesions, or scars, in cardiac and soft tissues.
-Our primary product lines are our AtriCure bipolar ablation systems, which accounted for a total of 83% and 94% of our revenues for the six months ended June 30, 2006 and 2005, respectively.
-Our IsolatorTM bipolar ablation system for open procedures consists of a compact power generator known as an ablation sensing unit, or ASU and several uniquely designed disposable ablation clamps that connect to the ASU, including our new IsolatorTM Transpolar open clamp that was released in July 2006 and is specifically designed for open surgical procedures.
-Our IsolatorTM bipolar ablation system for minimally invasive procedures consists of an ASU, a Wolf dissector and several uniquely designed disposable ablation clamps, including two newly developed IsolatorTM endoscopic ablation clamps that are specifically designed for use in minimally invasive procedures.
-Medical journals have described the adoption by leading cardiothoracic surgeons of our IsolatorTM bipolar ablation system for open procedures as a standard treatment alternative during open-heart surgical procedures to safely, rapidly and reliably create lesions in cardiac tissue to block the abnormal electrical impulses that cause atrial fibrillation, or AF, a rapid, irregular quivering of the upper chambers of the heart.
-Cardiothoracic surgeons have used our bipolar ablation systems to treat AF in over 28,500 patients since January 2003.
-We believe that our IsolatorTM bipolar ablation system for open procedures is currently the market leader in the surgical treatment of AF during open-heart surgical procedures and surgeons have used our IsolatorTM bipolar ablation system for minimally invasive procedures as a minimally invasive sole-therapy treatment for AF, which is performed on patients who are not undergoing a separate open-heart procedure, on over 1,100 patients.
+Our primary product lines are our AtriCure bipolar ablation systems, which accounted for a total of 98% of our revenues for the nine months ended September 30, 2006 and 2005.
+Our IsolatorTM bipolar ablation system for open-heart procedures consists of a compact power generator known as an ablation sensing unit, or ASU and several uniquely designed disposable ablation clamps that connect to the ASU, including our new IsolatorTM open clamp that was released in July 2006 and is specifically designed for open surgical procedures.
+Our IsolatorTM bipolar ablation system for minimally invasive sole-therapy procedures consists of an ASU, a Wolf dissector and several uniquely designed disposable ablation clamps, including two recently developed IsolatorTM endoscopic ablation clamps that are specifically designed for use in minimally invasive procedures.
+Medical journals have described the adoption by leading cardiothoracic surgeons of our IsolatorTM bipolar ablation system as a standard treatment alternative during open-heart surgical procedures to safely, rapidly and reliably create lesions in cardiac tissue to block the abnormal electrical impulses that cause atrial fibrillation, or AF, a rapid, irregular quivering of the upper chambers of the heart.
+Cardiothoracic surgeons have used our bipolar ablation systems to treat AF in over 31,000 patients since January 2003.
+We believe that our IsolatorTM bipolar ablation system for open procedures is currently the market leader in the surgical treatment of AF during open-heart surgical procedures.
+In addition, surgeons have used our IsolatorTM bipolar ablation system for minimally invasive procedures as a minimally invasive sole-therapy treatment for AF, which is performed on patients who are not undergoing a separate open-heart procedure, on over 1,300 patients.
 We anticipate that substantially all of our sales for the foreseeable future will relate to the AtriCure bipolar ablation systems for the treatment of AF.

-Our IsolatorTM Transpolar Pen system consists of the ASU, a temporary pacing, sensing, stimulating and recording unit, and a disposable pen-shaped handpiece.
-In July 2006, our Pen system received FDA 510(k) approval for temporary pacing, sensing, stimulating, and recording during the evaluation of cardiac arrhythmias in addition to its currently FDA-cleared use for the ablation of cardiac tissues.
+Our IsolatorTM TranspolarTM Pen system, one of our bipolar ablation systems, consists of the ASU, a temporary pacing, sensing and stimulating unit, and a disposable pen-shaped handpiece.
+In July 2006, our Pen system received FDA 510(k) clearance for temporary pacing, sensing, stimulating, and recording during the evaluation of cardiac arrhythmias in addition to its currently FDA-cleared use for the ablation of cardiac tissues.
 Our Pen system is the only bipolar radiofrequency device that is cleared for this broad range of indications and allows physicians the capability of identifying potential trigger areas on the heart that could cause cardiac arrhythmias.
 Additionally, physicians may ablate these targeted cardiac triggers and directly evaluate the effectiveness of the ablation, all with the same device.